rami-nk/rami-nk/README.md

   </em>
 </p>

-- 🌱 I’m currently learning Symfony and still Spanish
+- 🌱 I’m currently about projectmanagement
 - 💬 Ask me about anything; I'm happy to connect :)
 - 📫 How to reach me: